lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Let us perform a very short
-    run using anisotropic NPT command, thus allowing for the box volume to relax.
+    Let us perform a very short run using anisotropic NPT command and relax the density of the system.

 ..  code-block:: lammps
     :caption: *to be copied in RelaxSilica/input.lammps*